1. Gautama Buddha was born in __________.

 Explanation: Ashoka built it in the 3rd century BCE, later enlarged by Shungas.

-63. The Bharhut Stupa is famous for:
+63. The Bharhut Stupa is famous for__________.

 A) Gandhara sculptures